-One of the main attractions of gambling games is the way they’ve continued to evolve to keep up with player demand and societal developments.
+One of the main attractions of gambling games is how they’ve continued evolving to keep up with player demand and societal developments.
 Craps has a long history that is no less intriguing than the stories of other popular casino table games like poker, blackjack and baccarat.
-Join us as we take a look at the history of craps, from knuckle-bones and shields to taking its rightful place among the most popular online casino games.
+Take a look at the history of craps, from knuckle-bones and shields to taking its rightful place among the most popular online casino games.

-There seems to be a bit of a toss-up when it comes to exactly who can claim to have invented craps – undoubtedly one of the best casino games to have survived for several hundred years.
+There seems to be a bit of a toss-up with exactly who can claim to have invented craps — undoubtedly one of the best casino games to have survived for several hundred years.
 Some stories point to Ancient Roman times when soldiers looked for a way to kill time between battles.
 They started a gambling game using the knuckle-bones of animals as dice and their shields as impromptu tables to play on.

 Another story points to the existence of an Arabic dice game called Al Dar, Arabic for “dice.”
 It’s believed that the game was eventually brought to Europe in the 12th century by merchants.

-Since little equipment was needed to set up an exciting game, “street craps” gained popularity and it seems it’s the French who may be responsible for its modern, slightly weird name of “craps.”
+Since little equipment was needed to set up an exciting game, “street craps” gained popularity, and it seems the French may be responsible for its modern, slightly weird name of “craps.”
 It’s thought that as players hunched over the dice on sidewalks and down alleyways, they looked like toads, which is “crapaud” in French.

 Coming to America

 The game is believed to have been brought to America by a nobleman and gambler who arrived in New Orleans from London in 1805.
-In his version of craps, players had to roll a seven, and this became a popular casino dice game in American establishments.
+In his version of craps, players had to roll a 7.
+This became a popular casino dice game in American establishments.

 In the next hundred years, the game courted a fair amount of controversy due mainly to different sets of rules that were applied depending on where you played the game.
 So, in 1907, a dice-maker, John H. Winn, set out one standard set of rules which are still observed in most games of craps today.
 Two popular developments were a simplified craps table layout and the invention of the Don’t Pass bet, which allowed players to bet against the shooter.